 Overview

 This week was about understanding what 3D printing makes possible and where its limits appear in practice.
-Instead of only reading generic rules, I tested two printers directly and looked at how real prints behave under unsupported curved geometry.
+Instead of only reading generic rules, I tested two printers directly and observed how real prints behave under unsupported curved geometry.

 Group Assignment — Testing Printer Design Rules